bcgov/aquifer-factsheets/MANUAL.md

 - Save and Unzip Project Folder

 ### 2. Setup the project
-- Open the project by double-clicking on the `aquifer-factsheets.Rproj` file
+- Open the project by right-clicking on the `aquifer-factsheets.Rproj` file and open with RStudio
 - Open and run the complete `00_setup.R` script
   - This will install packages and create folders needed